Yidadaa/Bag-of-Tricks-CNN-Pytorch/README.md

 # Bag-of-Tricks-CNN-Pytorch
-A Pytorch implementation of experiments in Paper: Bag of Tricks for Image Classification with Convolutional Neural Networks.
+A Pytorch implementation of the experiments in the Paper: Bag of Tricks for Image Classification with Convolutional Neural Networks.

+## Installation
+This code is compitable with `torch>=1.0`.